-- Who represents the areas of expertise in regard to sexual assault on campus? - Who most commonly interacts with survivors of sexual assault on campus? - Which administrators should be represented on the Advisory Board? - Who are the particular on-campus populations that are vested in the project? - Who has access to students and can help with the implementation of the survey?
+- Who represents the areas of expertise in regard to sexual violence on campus? - Who most commonly interacts with survivors of sexual violence on campus? - Which administrators should be represented on the Advisory Board? - Who are the particular on-campus populations that are vested in the project? - Who has access to students and can help with the implementation of the survey?

-Campuses should also consider including, if applicable, individuals from the Dean of Students' office, a representative from the Title IX office, staff of oncampus victim services entities, staff of oncampus women's centers, an administrator from the office of student conduct, and an administrator from the office of student affairs (or their corollaries) on the Advisory Board.
+Campuses should also consider including, if applicable, individuals from the Dean of Students' office, a representative from the Title IX office, staff of on-campus victim services entities, staff of on-campus women's centers, an administrator from the office of student conduct, and an administrator from the office of student affairs (or their corollaries) on the Advisory Board.

-Members of the Advisory Board, while knowledgeable and committed to improving a school's response to sexual assault, may also have a stake in the results of the campus climate assessment.
-For instance, negative student feedback about a particular office's services could reflect poorly on representatives of that office who are serving on the Advisory Board.
+Members of the Advisory Board, while knowledgeable and committed to improving a school's response to sexual violence, may also have a stake in the results of the campus climate assessment.
+For instance, negative student feedback about a particular office's services could reflect poorly on representatives of that office serving on the Advisory Board.
 Therefore, it is critical that researchers thoughtfully seek and incorporate input from the Advisory Board while maintaining strict research integrity.
-In order to avoid bias, the research team may choose to strictly define the roles of Advisory Board members in relation to the research team's activities so that vested Advisory Board members can not influence any assessment results.
+To avoid bias, the research team may choose to strictly define the roles of Advisory Board members in relation to the research team's activities so that vested Advisory Board members cannot influence any assessment results.

-Researchers can further ensure the integrity of the results by maintaining clear and open communication with the members of the advisory board.
-Specifically, the research team can provide the advisory board members with advanced knowledge of assessment results and project information so that all interested parties can prepare for the release of both positive and negative results with thoughtful planning, supported by the college or university.
-It is important, particularly if negative results emerge, that researchers and advisory board members keep in mind the goal of the campus climate assessment: to determine the current institutional response to sexual violence and address gaps to better support and protect students.
+Researchers can further ensure the integrity of the results by maintaining clear and open communication with the Advisory Board members.
+Specifically, the research team can provide the Advisory Board members with advanced knowledge of assessment results and project information so that all interested parties can prepare for the release of both positive and negative results with thoughtful planning, supported by the college or university.
+It is important, particularly if negative results emerge, that researchers and Advisory Board members keep in mind the goal of the campus climate assessment: to determine the current institutional response to sexual violence and address gaps to better support and protect students.